DarkFader13/The_Git_Good_Repo/LM.md

 3. **Access Model Later:**
    - The model is available for download from the release page.
 You can either manually download the model or use it in future projects by referencing the release URL.

+## 6. Conclusion

+- VSCode and GitHub Codespaces are your primary tools for development, training, and interacting with models using Jupyter Notebooks.
+- Use the `transformers`, `datasets`, `torch`, and `jupyter` libraries for efficient model training.
+- Markdown data can be converted and processed for use as training data.
+- No local saves are needed—save the trained model directly to GitHub Releases for easy access and sharing.